All Episodes

 I hate these lawsuits.

-Anyway, there's a guy, uh a blind Louisiana man.
+Anyway, there's a guy, a blind Louisiana man.

-I often hate these lawsuits, I should say, suing McDonald's in an attempt to force the burger chain to serve customers who walk up to the drive-thru window to place an order.
+I often hate these lawsuits, suing McDonald's in an attempt to force the burger chain to serve customers who walk up to the drive-through window to place an order.

-Now let me tell you this is now I don't know what McDonald's policies are.
+Now, let me tell you, this is, I don't know what McDonald's policies are.

 I've actually walked up to drive-in windows and they've taken care of me.